jsdom/jsdom/README.md

 $ npm install jsdom
 ```

-Note that as of our 4.0.0 release, jsdom no longer works with Node.js™ ([why?](https://github.com/tmpvar/jsdom/blob/master/Changelog.md#400)), and instead requires io.js (which is planned to replace Node.js™).
-In the meantime you are still welcome to install a release in [the 3.x series](https://github.com/tmpvar/jsdom/tree/3.x) if you use Node.js™.
+Note that as of our 4.0.0 release, jsdom requires io.js or Node.js 4 or newer ([why?](https://github.com/tmpvar/jsdom/blob/master/Changelog.md#400)).
+In the meantime you are still welcome to install a release in [the 3.x series](https://github.com/tmpvar/jsdom/tree/3.x) if you use legacy Node.js versions like 0.10 or 0.12.

 ## Human contact